-[For at least 90 days if you have committed your first violation of an out-of-service order.
+No less than 180 days or more than one year if you have committed your first violation of an out-of-service order.

-For at least one year if you have committed two violations of an out-of-service order in a ten-year period.
+No less than two years or more than five years if you have committed two violations of an out of service order in a 10 year period.

-For at least three years if you have committed three or more violations of an out-of-service order in a tenyear period].
+No less than three years or more than five years if you have committed three or more violations of an out of service order in a 10 year period.

-1.3.5 - Railroad-highway Grade Crossing Violations
+1.5.5 - Railroad-highway Grade Crossing Violations